 Face masks: UCLA Recreation facilities

-Face masks will continue to be required at all indoor UCLA Recreation facilities until further notice.
+Face masks are required at all indoor UCLA Recreation facilities.

 Acceptable types of face masks

 Face masks must be worn over the nose and mouth.
 A cloth or disposable mask is acceptable in most situations.
 However, greater protection may be required under narrow circumstances, including in higher-risk health and patient care environments.
 For details, please refer to the the LACDPH’s face mask guidance and Cal/OSHA’s emergency temporary standards.
 Further information on face masks is available on the CDC’s face mask page.